Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h2>4.
 Are Fed rates the right proxy for long-term monetary policy?</h2>

 <h3>Context</h3>
 <p>
-To move beyond short-term market reactions, it is useful to consider monetary policy at the horizon relevant for equity valuation.
-Stock prices reflect the discounted value of future cash flows, making them more sensitive to long-term expectations about policy and economic conditions than to short-term rate adjustments alone.
-This motivates distinguishing between short-term policy actions and longer-term monetary conditions when analyzing equity responses.
+To move beyond short-term market reactions, it is useful to consider monetary policy at longer horizons.
+Equity prices are shaped by expectations about future economic conditions, so measures that capture longer-term outlooks are more informative than day-to-day policy adjustments.
 </p>

 <section class="content-section trigger-game" data-game="game-part-4"></section>

 <p>
-We therefore compare the Federal Funds Rate, the Fed’s short-term policy instrument, with the 10-year Treasury yield, which reflects expected future policy, inflation, and term premia.
-The 10-year yield provides a more stable proxy for the monetary environment faced by long-horizon investors.
+We therefore compare the Federal Funds Rate, which reflects short-term policy decisions, with the 10-year Treasury yield, the interest rate investors demand to lend to the U.S. government over ten years.
+Because it embeds expectations about inflation, growth, and future policy and evolves more smoothly over time, the 10-year yield offers a more forward-looking view of monetary conditions.
 </p>